-The rise of Artificial Intelligence (AI) has sent ripples throughout every industry, and software testing is no exception.
-With AI automating repetitive tasks and generating test cases, some fear the days of the human tester are numbered.
-Despite these fears and myths, AI is a powerful partner, not a replacement for true Quality Engineering.
-Here’s how Quality Engineering can not only stay relevant but thrive in this evolving landscape:
+The proliferation of Artificial Intelligence (AI) has reverberated throughout every industry, and the field of software testing is no exception.
+As AI automates repetitive tasks and generates test cases, some people are worried that human testers face a bleak future.
+Despite these fears, AI can be powerful partner, rather than a replacement for Quality Engineers.
+This is how Quality Engineering will not only stay relevant but flourish in the age of AI:

 Embrace the automation revolution to save time